liyanone/wordpress-test/README.md

         Uploading: [##################################################] 100% Done...
         ...

+        ~/wordpress-beanstalk$ eb create -s
+        Add -s if you only want to set up a single wordpress instance without any load balancer and auto scaling

 ## Deploy WordPress to your environment
 Deploy the project code to your Elastic Beanstalk environment.